Naeima/Naeima/CV.md

 <sub>hamednh@cardiff.ac.uk, naeima@cardiffcomputercentre.com, naeima.hamed@gmail.com, naeima.github.io/Naeima/</sub>

 - Education:
-    - PhD in Computer Science, Cardiff University (2020–2024): Semantic Data Integration for Forest Observatories.
-Contributions: integrated heterogeneous datasets, developed scalable knowledge graphs, extended methodologies to IoT marketplaces, and published in peer-reviewed journals.
-Achieved a predictive accuracy of 99.04% using ontology-based knowledge graphs containing over 6 million triples for forest observatories.
+    - PhD in Computer Science, Cardiff University (2020–2024): Developed the Forest Observatory Ontology (ontology.forest-observatory.cardiff.ac.uk) and populated it with diverse wildlife datasets transformed into Resource Description Framework (RDF) graphs.
+The resulting ontology-based knowledge graph, with over 6 million triples, was used to predict elephant movements with 99.04% accuracy through deep learning and to apply semantic web reasoning for forecasting poaching events.
+The semantic data integration approach was also extended to IoT data marketplaces to enable more precise data acquisition instead of bulk purchasing.
     - MSc in Data Science, Cardiff University (2018–2019, Distinction): Advanced training in statistics, operational research, and machine learning.
     - BSc in Computer Engineering, The Future University, Sudan (1995–2000): Recognised by  the National Recognition Information Centre for the United Kingdom (NARIC).